-We’ve been handling air conditioning systems in San Bernardino for a long time.
-Take it from us, even if your cooling and heating systems are operating normally, if they look like they’ve been ignored, you know it’s going to set off warning bells for many prospective buyers.
-In their minds they will be asking, “what else about the home has been ignored?”
+We’ve been handling HVAC systems in San Bernardino for a long time.
+Take it from us: if your heating and cooling system looks like it has been ignored, it’s going to set off warning bells for many prospective buyers.
+In their minds they will be asking, “What else about the home has been ignored?”

 Sanborn’s gets it.
 The whole process of selling a home can be stressful.
-We understand the cosmetic changes are important, but don’t get overwhelmed and forget about the mechanical systems.
+We understand the cosmetic changes are important but don’t get overwhelmed and forget about the mechanical systems.
 Remember, Sanborn’s Air Conditioning & Heating is here to help.
 We can handle any heating and air conditioning needs in Redlands, or anywhere across the Inland Empire.
-If you are selling your home, call us for tune-ups, maintenance, duct cleaning, and system control updates.
+If you are selling your home, call us for tune ups, HVAC maintenance, duct cleaning and system control updates.
 Call now to make an appointment.